qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 As similarity search, it also operates on embeddings and measure the distances between them.
 But diversity search is an iterative process.

-For example, similarity search can calculate the distances between the embeddings one time and then just fetch any number of the nearest (or the furthest) embeddings you want.
+For example, similarity search can calculate the distances between the embeddings once and then just fetch any number of the nearest (or the furthest) embeddings you want.
 Diversity search, in turn, requires calculating the distances on each step to determine the next point.
 The process of finding 3 most distinct points can be described as:
 - Initialize a starting point (randomly or according to the certain conditions)